-Want to know what it's like to attend a 4-day workshop?
+Want to know what it's like to attend a four-day workshop?
 Read a personal account.

 Overnight Night Skies Photo Workshops

-Learn to shoot the night skies including capturing the Milky Way, light painting techniques, blue hour photography after sunset, and sunrise.
-Your adventure includes hands-on photography workshops led by Tamron pro photographers, use of Tamron camera lenses, multiple in-the-park shoot locations, and some meals.
+Learn to shoot the night skies including capturing the Milky Way, light-painting techniques, sunsets and the blue hour after sunset.
+This short adventure includes hands-on photography workshops led by Tamron expert photographers, use of Tamron camera lenses, multiple in-the-park shoot locations, and some meals.
 For a limited time, special rates for hotels may be available for self-booking.
-Lodging is not included with these economical workshops.
+Lodging is not included with these affordable workshops.

 Want to know what it's like to attend an overnight workshop?
 Read a personal account.